 Effective supervision, such as the forward-looking and judgement-led prudential supervision carried out by the PRA, can help to ensure that individual banks do not take excessive risks.

-Structural reform, including ring-fencing critical activities of major UK banks, will support resolvability and increase the resilience of ring-fenced banks and large building societies to risks originating in other parts of their group or the global financial system.
+Structural reform, including ring-fencing critical activities of major UK banks, will support resolvability and increase the resilience of ring-fenced banks and www.bankofengland.co.uk/publications/Documents/fsr/2015/fsrsupp.